What privacy options are available with SmugMug?

 However, you should be aware that Google, other search engines, and people in general may be able to see your SmugMug site.

-If you are like most people, this is a good thing.
+This is a good thing.
 It means forgetful friends can just Google "Joey Schmoey's birthday party" and find your site.

 For some people, however, they'd prefer if Google didn't know they had a SmugMug site at all.
 Perhaps you're a business professional who doesn't want others in the industry to glimpse your personal life.
-Perhaps you've recently robbed a bank and have pictures of the loot in your SmugMug site.
-Whatever your reasons for wanting to remain unseen... we give you the power to control your privacy.Account Settings and gallery settings just as they are, then everything on your site will show up in SmugMug's sitewide search results, as well the search results of Google, Yahoo, etc.
+Perhaps you want to keep memories for your family only and no one else.
+Whatever your reasons, we give you the power to control your privacy.Account Settings and gallery settings just as they are, then everything on your site will show up in SmugMug's sitewide search results, as well the search results of Google, Yahoo, etc.

-Q3: I like my popular photos to show up on SmugMug's browse page, and I don't mind showing up in SmugMug's family-friendly search.
+I like my popular photos to show up on SmugMug's browse page, and I don't mind showing up in SmugMug's family-friendly search.
 But what if I want nothing to show up in Google?

 Go to your Account Settings > Discovery > Search and set Google Search Visibility to "No" and SmugMug Search Visibility to "Yes."